 European Russia is much more densely populated than the rest of Russia, though.
 About 75% of the Russian population lives in European Russia.
 Population density in European Russia is around 27 people per square kilometer, whereas in Asian Russia contains just 2.5 people per square kilometer.

 There are some how believe that Europe and Asia are not actually separate continents.
 Instead, the European and Asian continents should be treated as one mega-continent called Eurasia.
 This is because, geographically, there is no real border between Europe and Asia – the choice of the Ural Mountains was largely arbitrary and based on history and politics.
-If Eurasia existed, it would be the largest single continent in the world, with a population of around 4 billion people – almost a quarter of the world’s population.
+If Eurasia existed, it would be the largest single continent in the world, with a population of around 4 billion people – almost a half of the world’s population.

 Read more about Russia